gperdrizet/stegosaurus/README.md

 ### 2.3.
 CUDA version

-By default, `requirements-dev.txt` installs a CUDA 12.6 wheel by for wide GPU compatibility (Pascal and later).
+By default, `requirements-dev.txt` installs a CUDA 12.6 wheel for wide GPU compatibility (Pascal and later).
 If you have a newer GPU, you can update it to CUDA 12.8 or 13x for a slight improvement in performance.

 ### 2.4.
 Hugging Face authentication